 Descriptive characteristics are displayed in Table 1.
-At diagnosis, men treated with RT relative to RP were older, had higher PSA levels, a greater percentage of tumor containing biopsy cores, less advanced tumor staging, and comparable GS.
-A greater proportion of men treated with RT presented with high-intermediate risk, and a smaller proportion of high-risk disease than those treated with RP, while similar proportions of each treatment group were considered extremely high-risk disease.
-Some RP patients met risk criteria but were unable to be categorized more specifically as either high- or extremely-high risk.
+At diagnosis, men treated with RT relative to RP were older, had higher PSA levels, a greater percentage of tumor-containing biopsy cores, less advanced tumor staging, and comparable GS.
+A greater proportion of men treated with RT presented with high intermediate-risk, and a smaller proportion of high-risk disease than those treated with RP, while similar proportions of each treatment group were considered extremely high-risk disease.
+Some RP patients met risk criteria but were unable to be categorized more specifically as either high- or extremely high-risk.

 Treatment characteristics are displayed in Table 2.
 Among men treated with RT relative to RP, a greater proportion received neoadjuvant ADT and a smaller proportion received adjuvant ADT.
-Approximately one third of men in the RP group received local and systemic salvage therapy, while less than 10% of men treated with RP received systemic salvage therapy aside from adjuvant ADT.
-The most common form of RT was EBRT without BT boost, with a median dose for men of 78 Gy.
-Of those who received BT boost, the vast majority received HDR, while only one man received LDR.
-Finally, two men treated with RT received SBRT boost.
+Approximately one-third of men in the RP group received local and systemic salvage therapy, while less than 10% of men treated with RP received systemic salvage therapy aside from adjuvant ADT.
+The most common form of RT was EBRT without BT boost, with a median dose of 78 Gy.
+Of those who received BT boost, the vast majority received high-dose rate (HDR), while only one man received low-dose rate (LDR).
+Finally, two men treated with RT received stereotactic body radiation therapy (SBRT) boost.
 The median dose for patients treated with either a BT or SBRT boost was 113.57 Gy.